Ashvala/SimpleSynth-JS/README.md

 StupidSimpleSynth.js
 ====================

-Re-creating the magic of [Stupid Simple Synth!](http://github.com/ashvala/stupidsimplesynth) But, on WebKit!
+Re-creating the magic of [ Simple Synth!](http://github.com/ashvala/simplesynth) But, on WebKit!

 Demo: